 Uses for Malt Extract in All Grain Brewing

 Malt extract is a great ingredient for beginners and seasoned home brewers alike.
-In this article, we take a look at what it is, how it’s made and how you can make the most of your homebrew by brewing with malt extract.
+In this article, we look at what it is, how it’s made and how you can make the most of your homebrew by brewing with malt extract.

 What is malt extract?